The billionaire poker club behind China's most indebted developer

 On its website, Evergrande states that by the end of 2020, it will be one of the world's top 100 companies because it should have three trillion yuan in total assets and 800 billion yuan in annual sales.
 The group's 2019 sales were 601 billion yuan.

 While some analysts see a buying opportunity after Evergrande's share-price slide, others have cast doubt on whether the firm can deliver.
-After a previous promise to pare leverage in mid-2017, the developer's liabilities nudged higher even as it lowered its debt-to-equity ratio by increasing equity.
+After a previous promise to pare leverage in mid-2017, its liabilities nudged higher even as it lowered its debt-to-equity ratio by increasing equity.

-Part of Evergrande's challenge, according to the University of Macau's Prof Lai, is that much of its borrowing for shorter-term debt comes from non-bank lenders, a common form of funding for companies in China that aren't owned by the government.

-Cheung and Cheng family entities also hold shares in the bank, filings show.
-Evergrande boosted its interest following a request from Chinese authorities who wanted to recapitalise the lender, according to people familiar with the matter.

-Shengjing Bank said in a filing that the deal would enhance the bank's capital adequacy ratios, which are "relatively low" compared to peers in China, while strengthening risk management and supporting future growth.
-The joint filing said Evergrande is "optimistic" about the future development of the bank.

-Whether the Big Two Club's investments pay off will depend largely on the paths of China's economy and real estate market, both of which are still highly uncertain as the pandemic weighs on global demand.
+Whether the Big Two Club's investments pay off will depend largely on the paths of China's economy and real estate market, both of which are still highly uncertain.

 The bond market is similarly sceptical.
 While Evergrande's US$200 million of 8 per cent dollar notes maturing in June trade near par, its 8.75 per cent US-currency notes due 2025 fetch only 79.8 US cents on the dollar and fell as low as 54.6 US cents in March, during a broad selloff in Chinese high-yield securities tied to the Covid-19 outbreak.

-"Evergrande expanded during the good years and is now facing tremendous pressure to repay debt," said Andrew Collier, managing director at Orient Capital Research Inc. "If coronavirus maintains its presence in China, Evergrande's problems will only increase."
+"Evergrande expanded during the good years and is now facing tremendous pressure to repay debt," said Andrew Collier, managing director at Orient Capital Research.
+"If the coronavirus maintains its presence in China, Evergrande's problems will only increase."
+BLOOMBERG

 BT is now on Telegram!